AnotherKamila/scion-p4netfpga/platforms/README.md

   Open-source and freely available.
 Useful to quickly test functionality without requiring vendor-specific toolchains.

 * `netfpga`: The NetFPGA board family.
-Multiple architectures can be supported (currently we use the NetFPGA SUME with the default `SimpleSumeSwitch` architecture).
+Multiple boards and architectures can be supported.
+Currently we support the NetFPGA SUME with the default `SimpleSumeSwitch` architecture.

   Other boards that use the Xilinx SDNet toolchain can also be supported by this target, as long as their architecture files are added.